 SE 3.
 Graphical Communication for Engineering Design: Use of computer graphics (CAD software) to communicate engineering designs.
 Includes visualization, sketching, 2D and 3D graphics standards, dimensioning, tolerance, assemblies, and prototyping/testing with light manufacturing methods.
 Project/system management software, i.e., building information modeling (BIM), will be introduced.
 Prerequisites: SE 1.

 SE 7.
 Spacial Visualization: Spatial visualization is the ability to manipulate 2D and 3D shapes in one's mind.
 In this course, students will perform exercises that increase their spatial visualization skills.
 Prerequisites: None.

 SE 9.
 Algorithms and Programming for Structural Engineering: Introduction to the Matlab environment.
 Variables and types, statements, functions, blocks, loops, and branches.
 Algorithm development.
 Functions, function handles, input and output arguments.
 Data encapsulation and object-oriented programming.
 Toolboxes and libraries.
 Models from physics (mechanical and thermodynamics) are used in exercises and projects.
-Prerequisites: grades of C- or better in Math 20D, and Math 20F (20F may be concurrent).
+Prerequisites: grades of C- or better in Math 20D and Math 18 (formerly Math 20F).

 SE 10A.
 Design Competition—Design, Build, and Fly Aircraft: (Cross-listed with MAE 92A.)
 Student teams design, build, and fly unmanned aircraft for a national student competition.
 Students concentrate on vehicle system design including aerodynamics, structures, propulsion, and performance.
 Teams engineering, fabricate the aircraft, submit a design report, and prep aircraft for competition.
 Prerequisites: consent of instructor.